 Our prime responsibility is the welfare, safety and protection of all children in our care.
 We work with children, parents, external organisations and the local community to give our children the best possible start in life.
 Children have the right to be treated with respect, be helped to thrive and to be protected from any type of abuse in whatever form.

-All of our staff are trained in line with the Local Safeguarding Children’s Board’s (LSCB) guidance and procedures.
+All of our staff are trained in line with the Pan-Dorset Safeguarding Children Partnership’s guidance and procedures.
 We have a designated Safeguarding Lead who acts as the lead person for any safeguarding concerns.
 This person will ensure that all safeguarding policies are followed with any safeguarding concern.

 All staff are fully vetted and must hold a current enhanced DBS certificate.

 We follow the Early Years Foundation Stage (EYFS) framework which enables our staff to underpin our high standards of learning, development and care of children from 2 to 5 years.
 When you join the nursery we will ask you to complete an ‘All About Me’ document to help us to support your child’s individual learning journey with us.
 Children will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.

 Your child’s key worker will form a secure and quality relationship with your child which is central to wellbeing and emotional health and acts as a bridge between the nursery and home.
 The key worker will communicate regularly with you about your child’s needs and will offer support for continued learning and development at home.

 All of our staff members are committed to teaching and supporting children by making sure that activities are suited to their unique needs and interests.
 We actively promote children’s progress and document their learning by completing regular observations, which are used to plan activities around individual children’s interests.
 These observations are all recorded in children’s learning journals which are available to view at any time.
 Parents are encouraged to contribute to all aspects of their child’s learning whilst at the nursery.